• Skip to main content

 In the following article, guest filmmaker Jerry Kokich explains the advantages of using stock footage.

 There was a post on a Facebook filmmaking page about shooting a sunset.
 This guy was asking for technical suggestions as to how to deal with the changing light, camera and color balance.
-There were all these lengthy answers about elaborate f and T stops, shutter speeds, angles to the setting sun, lens flare, you name it.
+There were all these lengthy answers about elaborate f and T stops, shutter speeds, angles to the setting sun, movie camera lens flare, you name it.
 I said this:

 “Use stock footage.”